 You need a bike that is right for you and the ride that is also in excellent working condition.
 If you will be using your own bike make sure it has a good comprehensive service before the adventure.
-Expect a mixture of riding from smooth flat tarmac roads to rough muddy tracks and everything in between.
-Choose a bike for long distances.
+Always expect a mixture of riding from smooth flat tarmac roads to rough muddy tracks and everything in between.
+Choose a bike for the Be spoke trip you book.

 What type of bike should i bring?

 We recommend to riders that the simpler and more durable the bike the better, easier to fix with more widely available spares in remote areas.
-A steel or aluminum frame is preferred (with simple components, simple suspension, and no hydraulics are recommended.)
+Bring spares

 How do i make my bike more comfortable?

 Bikes with no suspension - buy a suspension seat post

 Have a good comfortable seat do some research talk to your local shop

 Have 2 sets of tires (thin slick one for tarmac and thicker grippy ones for off road sections and make sure they fit your rims)